xuanqing94/xuanqing94.github.io/_pages/about.md

 + Summer 2018, **Research Scientist Intern**, *Criteo Lab* (Palo Alto, CA)

 ## News
++ (Dec.
+2021) I work in industry after graduation, this website is no longer actively maintained.
+If you have questions regarding to my previous works, send me an email (<fullname>@outlook.com, replace <fullname> with xuanqingliu).

 ## Teaching
 + UC Davis ECS 171. *Machine Learning*